Jhessss/Portfolios_IA/Portfolio_1/Portfolio1.md

 Artigos

 Russell, S., & Norvig, P. (2023).
 Artificial Intelligence.
 Stanford Encyclopedia of Philosophy.
 Forbes Technology Council.
 (2022, April 21).
 The current state of AI: How it's being used and what to expect next.
-Forbes.
+Forbes. \n

 Livros